-For its root key the CA, Belgium Root CA 3, makes use of the RSA SHA-1 algorithm with a key length of 4096 bits.
-The Belgium Root CA 3 private key is certified for validity from 26 June 2013 till 28 January 2028.
+For its root key the CA (Belgium Root CA) makes use of the RSA SHA-1 algorithm with a key length of 2048 bits.

+The first Belgium Root CA private key is certified for validity from 27 January 2003 till 27 January 2014.

-For its primary key the "Citizen CA" makes use of the RSA SHA-1 algorithm with a key length of 4096 bits.
-The new "Citizen CA" private keys will be certified for 11 years.
-A new one will replace the active one before the validity period of the active one becomes less then 10 years.
+For its primary key the "Citizen CA" makes use of the RSA SHA-1 algorithm with a key length of 2048 bits.
+The first "Citizen CA" private key is certified for validity from 27 January 2003 till 27 June 2009.
+New "Citizen CA" private keys will be certified for 6 years.
+A new one will replace the active one before the validity period of the active one becomes less then 5 years.